rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 ## Rationale

-When RabbitMQ is configured to use TLS for client connections, by default it will use the standard [PKI certificate verification](https://www.rabbitmq.com/ssl.html#peer-verification) process.
+When RabbitMQ is configured to use TLS for client connections, by default it will use the standard [PKI certificate chain traversal](https://www.rabbitmq.com/ssl.html#peer-verification) process.
 What certificates are trusted is ultimately controlled by adjusting the set of trusted CA certificates.

 This configuration is standard for data services and it works well for many use cases.
 However,